chinchuharris/fall2020/week01.md

 ## Lab #1 Homework

 * QUESTION #1: The multivariate random number generator uses a covariance that creates correlated features.
-You can see this in the scatterplot because the sample distributions is oriented from lower left to upper right.
+You can see this in the scatterplot because the sample distribution is oriented from lower left to upper right.
     * Choose a covariance matrix that orients the scatterplot from upper left to lower right.
     * Choose a covariance matrix that makes the scatterplot uniform in all directions.